 The increase in consumer consciousness is affecting businesses that are further down the supply chain.
 It is likely that businesses’ supply chains hold the biggest opportunities for breakthroughs in sustainability performance.
-As a result, an increasing number of responsible retailers are devising stringent policies that their suppliers must adhere to, from having complete workers’ rights policies to offering ‘green services’ such as fuel-efficient delivery methods.
+A rising number of companies have pledged to work only with suppliers that adhere to social and environmental standards.
+Typically, these companies expect their first-tier suppliers to comply with those standards, from having complete workers’ rights policies to offering ‘green services’ such as fuel-efficient delivery methods.
+They in turn ask their suppliers for compliance from their suppliers, who ideally ask the same from their suppliers.
+The aim is to create a flow of sustainable practices that run smoothly throughout the supply chain.
 In order to stay competitive in the current market, businesses should, therefore, consider integrating sustainability into their strategies.

 Sustainably minded consumers also include current employees who have the same views about the companies’ they work for as the companies’ they buy from.
-Millennials increasingly do not want to be associated with companies that do not behave responsibly.
-Not only do more people want to work for a responsible company, a report by SAP indicates that an integrated sustainability strategy boosts business success by increasing productivity and long-term retention in employees.
+It is a fact that those students on the verge of entering the labour market are part of a generation extremely concerned about the planet.
+Millennials and Gen Z increasingly do not want to be associated with companies that do not behave responsibly.
+Not only do more people want to work for a responsible company, a report by HP indicates that an integrated sustainability strategy boosts business success by increasing productivity and long-term retention in employees.

 There is an excess of buzzwords, guidelines and goals which make it inherently difficult to know what to do.
-You’d be forgiven for confusing your SDG’s with your SBT’s, or the ISO14001 and the ISO50001.
+You would be forgiven for confusing your SDGs with your SBTs, or the ISO14001 and the ISO50001.
 This begs the question: how do you create an effective sustainability strategy?

-There are a number of simple steps that can be taken to ensure your sustainability strategy both, help the drive towards sustainability and boosts your bottom line.
+There are several simple steps that can be taken to ensure your sustainability strategy both, help the drive towards sustainability and boosts your bottom line.
 The main thing to remember is to ensure that the sustainability strategy aligns well with your business, allowing it to be part of the businesses strategy as a whole.

-Competitor review: In order to do this, the first step is to look at the wider industry, in order to identify:
+Competitor review: The first step is to look at the wider industry, in order to identify: